csmr/jesbang/README.md

 # JESBANG

-Material for automating Crunchbang-theming Debian Jessie netinstall
+A simple script for automating Crunchbang-theming Debian Jessie netinstall.
+Makes getting from headless, desktop-less debian netinstall to a stylish and lightweight #!-themed openbox desktop quick and painless.
+This script was mostly made from John Ruff's #! forum posts.

-- Install debian netinstall with only system utilities - no desktop (no Gnome, KDE, etc.)
+- First, install debian netinstall with only system utilities. - no desktop (no Gnome, KDE, etc.).
+You may or may not set the root password.

-- login
+- Once install finishes and restarts, login.

 - load the script with: